 Abatement

-Abatement is the proportional reduction of gifts in a [will](/glossary/will) when the estate has insufficient funds to pay all legacies in full after settling debts, funeral costs, and administration expenses.
+Abatement is the proportional reduction of gifts in a will when the estate cannot pay all legacies in full after settling debts and administration expenses.

 Clear definitions of legal terms and concepts related to wills and estate planning.

-Abatement is the proportional reduction of gifts in a [will](/glossary/will) when the estate has insufficient funds to pay all legacies in full after settling debts, funeral costs, and administration expenses.
+Abatement is the proportional reduction of gifts in a will when the estate cannot pay all legacies in full after settling debts and administration expenses.

 An Accumulation and Maintenance Trust (A&M Trust) is a historical trust allowing income to be saved or spent on a child's needs until age 18 or 25, with tax advantages that ended in 2006.

-Additional Voluntary Contributions (AVCs) are extra pension payments you make beyond your standard contributions to increase your retirement income, typically taken from your salary before tax and invested separately.
+Additional Voluntary Contributions (AVCs) are extra pension payments beyond your standard contributions to boost retirement income, taken from salary before tax.

 Ademption is the automatic failure of a specific gift in a will when the testator no longer owns that particular item at death, leaving the intended beneficiary with nothing.